headwinds/headwinds/README.md

 ### Profile

 With 10+ years experience, I've built hundreds of apps generating billions in revenue.
 I'm a confident a [senior developer](https://ca.linkedin.com/in/brandonflowers) always aspiring to be [Staff engineer](https://twitter.com/headwinds/status/1773501547520864685) where I can lead the team and collaborate with business, design, backend engineers and data scientists.
-I like to primarily craft the frontend with React but can also take on some backend tasks in Node, Pyton or Go.
+I like to primarily craft the frontend with React but can also take on some backend tasks in Node, Pyton and Go.

 ### Work